• 365-Day Easy Returns & Refunds

 Toilets for Australian Bathrooms

-Skew toilets are designed for angled or offset plumbing, ideal for tight or unconventional layouts.
+Skew trap toilets are designed for angled or offset waste outlets, making them ideal for bathrooms with challenging or non-standard plumbing layouts.

-How to Choose the Right Toilet – A Practical Guide
+How to Choose the Right Toilet – An Australian Guide

 Toilet Sizing & Measurements

-Use a measuring tape from the finished wall (not the skirting board) to the centre of the waste outlet.
-If replacing a toilet, measure from the wall to the centre of the existing bolts or pipe.
+How to measure:Measure from the finished wall surface (not the skirting board) to the centre of the waste outlet or fixing bolts.

 Step 3 - Measure the Projection (Depth)